SpinStabilized/fltools/README.md

 ### Troubleshooting

-**`fltools bash utility: executable not found` in `fltools-startup.err`** The `<EXEC>` child does not get a login or interactive shell, so it never sources your `.bashrc` or `.profile` and `~/.local/bin` is probably not on its `PATH`.
-The bash utility searches absolute paths instead.
-Confirm `uv tool list` shows `fltools`, and if the executable is somewhere unusual, set `FLTOOLS_BIN` to its full path.

-**Nothing at all happens when I press the key** Confirm the bash utility is executable and that FLDigi sees it.
-It should appear in the macro editor's exec-script list.
-Then check `fltools-startup.err`.
-A zero-byte file means the bash utility ran and handed off cleanly, so look in `fltools.log` next.
+**Nothing at all happens when I press the key** Confirm the link exists and resolves: `ls -l ~/.fldigi/scripts/fltools` should point at your installed executable.
+It should also appear in the macro editor's exec-script list.
+If the link is dangling, the tool was reinstalled or moved since it was made, and `make link` repairs it.

+**The macro does nothing and `fltools.log` says nothing either** That means `fltools` never started, so there is nothing to log.
+Nothing captures stderr from the `<EXEC>` child, so run the same subcommand in a terminal, where the error will be visible.

 **`No .env loaded from ...`**
 The file is not where `fltools` is looking.
 The message names the exact path it